-Susan Berliner is the author of the supernatural thrillers, "DUST," "Peachwood Lake, and "The Disappearance."
+Susan Berliner is the author of the supernatural thrillers, "DUST," "Peachwood Lake, "The Disappearance," and the new novel, "Corsonia."
 This page contains blog entries from July 1, 2009 - December 28, 2009.

 Varying sentences - December 28, 2009

 not a flowery writer.
 I tend to avoid long convoluted sentences, even

 in my descriptions.
 However, as I reread the manuscript of my latest

 novel, I'm finding too many short simple sentences.
 Sure an occasional

 "He smiled" or "She shrugged" is fine, but an overabundance of two- or

 three-word sentences on the same page doesn't work.
 It reads poorly and

 distracts the reader.
 (At least, it's distracting me.)